Constructive Land Berlin/Brandenburg

 Material Cultures

-Material Cultures is a not-for-profit organization founded to bring together design, material research, and high-level strategic thinking to make meaningful progress towards a post-carbon built environment.
+Material Cultures is a not-for-profit organisation founded to bring together design, material research, and high-level strategic thinking to make meaningful progress towards a post-carbon built environment.
 They work at the intersection of architectural design, engineering, systems thinking, digital technologies, and material science, with a focus on regenerative material sourcing and circular economies.

-Material Cultures investigates how material and industrial cultures shape the world.
+The organisation investigates how material and industrial cultures shape the world.
 They challenge the regulations, supply chains, and processes that to a large extent dictate how the buildings we inhabit are made, function, and feel.
 Their projects engage with the barriers to change, from land-use and policy constraints to technical and material challenges in supply chains and onsite.

 Through their work, they have demonstrated that low embodied carbon, local materials can be more affordable and durable than globally-sourced, petrochemical-derivative ones, and are capable of comfortably meeting and outperforming industry standards.